pmojo375/Pickem/pickem/PERIODIC_TASKS_SETUP.md

 **Task**: `cfb.tasks.update_spreads`
 **Schedule**: Daily at 9:00 AM
-**Purpose**: Fetches betting spreads/odds for games in the current week
+**Purpose**: Fetches betting spreads for games in the current week

 **Behavior**:
-- Fetches spreads from The Odds API
+- Fetches spreads from CFBD API
 - Only updates spreads that have changed (>= 0.5 point difference)
 - Stores spread history in `GameSpread` table
 - Updates `current_home_spread` and `current_away_spread` on `Game` model
 - Sets `opening_spread` if not already set
-- Requires `ODDS_API_KEY` to be configured in settings
+- Requires `CFBD_API_KEY` to be configured in settings

 **Configuration**:
 ```python